 Nitrates are far less toxic than ammonia and nitrite but they are still a danger to your fish in high enough quantities.

-Fry, juvenile fish and sensitive species can be affected from nitrate levels above 80ppm.
+Fry, juvenile fish and sensitive species can be affected by nitrate levels above 80ppm.

 So, whilst it is not as toxic as other nitrogenous compounds, nitrate still needs to be removed from your aquarium and the best way to achieve that is with water changes.

-Nitrate should be kept below 80ppm, but ideally, it should be below 20.
+Nitrate should be kept below 80ppm (API test), but ideally, it should be below 40.
 This is where that trusty test kit comes in:

 You will need to monitor your aquarium after a water change and watch as the nitrate levels rise.
 This may mean testing every day, or every other day for a week or two.
 This will tell you how quickly nitrates rise in your tank.